INSPIRE-MIF/gp-data-download-wms/sample-implementations.md

  Details regarding the customisation of GFI responses are covered in detail in [ArcGIS documentation](https://enterprise.arcgis.com/en/server/10.8/publish-services/windows/customizing-a-wms-getfeatureinfo-response.htm).
 This section describes the configuration of the WMS service in ArcGIS published at https://mapy.geoportal.gov.pl/wss/testbed/wmsdownload/arcgis.
 This service uses ArcGIS instance in version 10.8.

 In order to publish a modified GetFeatureInfo response, XSLT transformation has to be applied.
 To simplify XSLT transformation file, default sample dataset column names (attributes) were changed using aliases.
-In addition, some attributes were turned off.
+In addition, some unwanted attributes were turned off.
 These changes were applied in MXD ArcGIS map configuration file.
 See the table and the figure below.

 Attribute name|Alias|
 :------------:|:---------------:|